Many hiring managers expect candidates to submit a cover letter with their job application, but knowing how to write a cover letter can be difficult.

 [Your Name]

-You’ll need to include five main parts when writing your cover letter:
+You’ll need to include these six parts in your cover letter:

-- Salutation: use a professional salutation to address the hiring manager, by either using their name or with “Dear Hiring Manager”
+- Salutation: use a professional salutation to address the hiring manager, by either using their name or “Dear Hiring Manager.”

 - Main body: further describe your experience, qualifications, and how you will help the company achieve its goals.
-Provide evidence of your claims by highlighting some career accomplishments for the hiring manager to see
+Provide evidence of your claims by highlighting some career accomplishments in a bulleted list.

-- Closing: in your cover letter closing, reiterate your interest in the role and confirm your interview availability.
-Lastly, thank the hiring manager for their time and consideration
+- Closing: in your cover letter closing, reiterate your interest in the role and let the hiring manager know when and how to reach you.
+Lastly, thank them for their time and consideration.

 Cover letter outline example